Program

 How can I participate?

-You must complete online training and sign a confidentiality agreement.
+You must complete the online training and sign a confidentiality agreement.

 Why should I participate?